 Roisin holds a BSc in Geography from the University of Edinburgh.

-Rebecca is a Senior Consultant in FTI Consulting’s UK public affairs practice.
+Rebecca is a Director within FTI Consulting’s UK public affairs practice.
 She specialises in public affairs within the financial services industry, stemming from her experience representing the UK insurance and long-term savings industry at the Association of British Insurers.
 She has also worked as a campaigner for a major UK cancer charity.

 She is passionate about gender equality, particularly within the financial services industry, and has worked with HM Treasury and a number of international businesses on the Women in Finance Charter.

 In her spare time she enjoys hunting down independent restaurants in her home town of Reading, and is an avid runner to compensate.

 Anna is an Associate Director at the public affairs agency Interel, which she joined in 2014.
 Alongside her other clients, Anna provides pro bono support to Hestia, London’s largest provider of domestic abuse refuges.